-SPED 506 Arithmetic: Learning Disabilities and the Reluctant Learner metic performance in elementary school; teaching the undermotivated learner in mathematics.
+SPED 506 Arithmetic: Learning Disabilities and the Reluctant Learner

-Introduction to learning disabilities and their interference with arithmetic performance in elementary school; teaching the undermotivated
+Introduction to learning disabilities and their interference with arithmetic performance in elementary school; teaching the undermotivated learner in mathematics.

 SPED 510 Introduction to Special Education

 History of special education in public schools.
 Study of legislative mandates and educational intervention procedures and resources.
 Definitions, characteristics, and prevalence of specific disabilities.
 Observations and field-based study required.
 Prerequisite: Admission into the Master of Arts in Teaching program or permission of the Program Coordinator.